oxlip-lang/oal-vscode/README.md

-# VSCode language support for OpenAPI Lang
+# VSCode support for the Oxlip API Language

 ## Installation

-1. Follow instructions on how to install [OpenAPI Lang](https://github.com/ebastien/openapi-lang#installation).
+1. Follow instructions on how to install [OAL](https://www.oxlip-lang.org/doc/installation.html).

 2. Install the VSCode extension.